GUNDAANUTEJ/pm-s03-g05-project/README.md

 ## Our Project
 * #### Project Name: Amigos Gaming Connect. <br>  Tag Line: Tired of SoloQ find a Squad here
 * This is a platform where people can find In game names and Ids of different players.
 It is an user friendly application.
+* You can find people who play similar games, try and connect with them to team-up.
+* It gonna be easy peasy lemon squeezy to form a squad and push your tire or rank anything.

 ## Our Team
 ## Product Owner: [Gunda Sai Naga Anu Teja](https://github.com/GUNDAANUTEJ) <br>